sofienekhiari/ipca/ipca.md

 ## Abstract

+This paper is an essay about "Principal Component Analysis" written by Sofiene Khiari as an End-term project for the course "Applied Mathematics and Informatics In Drug Discovery" at the University of Basel.
+It presents the basic principles of the method after introducing the ones of "Machine Learning" and "Dimensionality Reduction", being its foundation.
+The different steps for the method are explained in a second section using an example that shows the benefit of using such a method to analyse data, no matter the domain of expertise.
+This essay tries to simplify the concept, making it even understandable by readers who may not be familiar with the subject.

 ## Introduction

 In this essay, we will briefly introduce `Machine Learning` and the `Principal Component Analysis` in a way that is hopefully comprehensible even to readers that are not familiar with the subject.
 The essay comprises two main sections: